jordan-beale/Haskell-Minesweeper/README.md

-# cswk-program
+# haskell-minesweeper

-This is the skeleton code for the second coursework in the 2022 iteration of CS141 Functional Programming at the University of Warwick.
+code for a quick and easy minesweeper clone in haskell uses gloss for graphics